15 Personalized Sales Email Samples That Actually Book Meetings (2026)

 Every sample above has one thing the lowest-converting emails do not: a first sentence that could only have been written for this person based on real research.
 That specificity creates the perception of a 1-to-1 relationship before the email even asks for anything.

-For more templates and design principles, see how to design a personal sales email and how to personalize outbound at scale.
+For more on designing high-converting email openers, see how to design a personal sales email.